top of page

 Instructions

-2. Add protein to a zip-top bag or shallow dish.
+2. Place protein in a zip-top bag or shallow dish.

-3. Pour the marinade over the meat and refrigerate:
+3. Pour marinade over the protein, turning to coat evenly.

 • Chicken: 1–8 hours